Barclays Logo

 the 1960s – 1970

-Presented in the 60s, the emblem consists of the bank’s name, executed in wide elongated letters in the upper case.
-The inscription is located in two lines: the first contains “Barclays,” the second – “Bank” with a miniature icon.
-The symbol looks like an eagle with spread wings, and head turned to the left.
+The emblem, introduced in the 1960s, consists of the bank’s name in wide, elongated uppercase letters.
+The inscription is in two lines: the first contains “Barclays,” and the second is “Bank,” with a miniature icon.
+The symbol looks like an eagle with spread wings and a head turned to the left.
 It features three imperial crowns.
-But because of the space in the second row, the logo is perceived as heavy and unfinished.
+However, due to the space in the second row, the logo appears heavy and unfinished.

 1968 – 1970

-This version was used for some time in parallel with the previous logo.
+This version was used for some time alongside the previous logo.
 It consists of the same elements but is rearranged differently.
-The developers placed the heraldic bird in the center above the financial institution’s name and changed the font.
+The developers placed the heraldic bird at the center, above the financial institution’s name, and changed the font.
 They chose thin caps with serifs for the inscription.

 1970 – 1999

-In 1970, the designers added color to the logo, approving one of the shades of light blue.
-There is an incomplete name of the financial institution in the aqua horizontal rectangle – only its first part.
-The word “Barclays” is in white serif letters.
-The font is bold, uppercase.
-On the left side is a blue square with a heraldic eagle, which depicts three crowns.
+In 1970, the designers added color to the logo, choosing one of the shades of light blue.
+The aqua horizontal rectangle contains only the first part of an incomplete financial institution name.
+The word “Barclays” is in white, bold, uppercase serif letters.
+On the left is a blue square with a heraldic eagle depicting three crowns.

 1999 – 2002

 The designers experimented with both shape and color.
-They placed a fragment of an eagle in a circle, decorated with highlights and gradient transitions from ultramarine to cobalt.
-The name of the bank was placed below and written in fluid italics with elongated strokes.
+They placed a fragment of an eagle in a circle decorated with highlights and gradient transitions from ultramarine to cobalt.
+The bank’s name was placed below and written in fluid italics with elongated strokes.
 This combination perfectly balanced the emblem.

 2002 – today

 The current version of the logo is considered the most successful because it is more official than the others.
-The developers were able to achieve this effect because they removed the bird’s paws from the drawing and greatly expanded the tail.
-They also removed the crowns from it and added two rounded protrusions to the wings.
+The developers achieved this by removing the bird’s paws from the drawing and greatly expanding the tail.
+They removed the crowns from the logo and added two rounded protrusions to the wings.
 The word “Barclays” is written in the same style as before, with “L” and “A” connected at the bottom.

 Font and Colors

 All logo modifications are minor changes to the debut version with the heraldic bird and company name.
-As a result, the designers came up with a simple logo with no background or small details.
-This choice is associated with the best visual perception of banking symbols on any media.
+As a result, the designers created a simple logo with no background or small details.
+This choice is associated with the best visual perception of banking symbols in any media.

 The typeface used in the logo is very close to the Baker Signet Regular serif glyph.
 This is the development of designer Arthur Baker.
 Bitstream first published it.